-Kratom is usually marketed as an alternative medicine.
-You can find it in supplement and alternative medicine stores.
+In the United States, kratom is usually marketed as an alternative medicine.
+You can find it in stores that sell supplements and alternative medicines.

+Kratom is also available in paste, capsule, and tablet form.
 In the United States, kratom is mostly brewed as a tea for the self-management of pain and opioid withdrawal.

-- loss of motor coordination
+- reduced motor coordination

 A larger dose of between 10 and 25 grams of dried leaves can cause a sedative effect, with feelings of calmness and euphoria.
 This could last for up to six hours.